·

 plate vertically.
 Gaps

-between the L-leg and the endplate then reveal problems in the vertical
+between the L-leg and the endplate will reveal problems in the vertical

 endplate and removing material with a hand plane, belt sander, etc., to